-MSE 508 Reading Laboratory (1)
+MSE 508 Reading Laboratory (1) Students enrolled in MSE 507 tutor children in the

 Students enrolled in MSE 507 tutor children in the Reading Center.
 Taken concurrently with MSE 507.

 MSE 509 Characteristics of Students (3) with Special Needs

 This course provides a theoretical frame of reference within which to view challenges faced by students with learning disabilities (LD) as well as other mild disabilities.
 A functional definition of LD, possible causes of LD, characteristics of students with LD, typical academic deficits experienced by students with LD and mild disabilities, and methods that have been effective in addressing the needs of students with mild disabilities will be examined.
 Observation/clinical hours are included in the course requirements.